Green-Conscious Copywriting

 Yet, to foster genuine behavioral change, we must rectify this communication dilemma.
 It's imperative to instill the right values in our clients.
 We want our customers to buy our products whenever it’s right for them, but also to support our causes.

-🍂 If you’re a zero-waste store, you want your customers to refill at your shop and continuously live a sustainable lifestyle.
+🍂If you’re a zero-waste store, you want your customers to refill at your shop and embrace a sustainable lifestyle.*

 🍂 If you’re a sustainable toy company, you want them to purchase not just yours but also other plastic-free toys to reduce the number of toys that end up in landfills yearly.*

-🍂 If you're a carbon offsetting company, you want clients to enroll in your program while also adhering to other carbon reduction efforts like clean energy.
+🍂 If you’re a carbon offsetting company, you want clients to join your program and stick to other carbon reduction efforts like clean energy

-🍂 If you're a green creative, you want your clients to avail themselves of your services, knowing you can assist them well.
+🍂 If you're a green creative, you want your clients to choose an offer that’s right for them (not just get their $$)

 What Green-Conscious Copywriting Is NOT